 Panel (a) of Figure 3 shows that output contracts sharply in the second quarter with a strong recovery in the third quarter (as in the data).
-From there, the model deviates slightly from the data in generating a slight decline in output in the fourth quarter whereas the data features a slight increase.
-Panel (b) shows that consumption contracts less sharply relative to the data in the second quarter and rebounds less strongly in the third quarter.28 Model consumption stalls in the fourth quarter and begins recovering in early 2021, as in the data.
+From there, the model deviates slightly from the data in generating small declines in output for two consecutive quarters before rebounding in the second quarter of 2021 whereas the recovery in the data is smoother.
+Panel (b) shows that consumption contracts less sharply relative to the data in the second quarter and rebounds less strongly in the third quarter.
+Model consumption stalls in the fourth quarter and begins recovering in early 2021, as in the data.
 Overall, the model generates dynamics for aggregate output and consumption that are reasonably similar to the data.